Who are we responsible to?

 Jemma Simpson (Chair)

 For more information on the Governing Body, please see the attached files at the bottom of the page.

 With the exception of the head teacher all governors serve a four-year term before they must stand for re-election.

-The full governing body meets monthly on a Monday evening.
+The full governing body meets each half term on a Monday evening.

 Martin Baines (chair)